trilliwon/FlexLayout-v1/README.md

 <br>

-FlexLayout adds a nice Swift interface to the highly optimized [Yoga](https://github.com/facebook/yoga) flexbox implementation.
+FlexLayout adds a nice Swift interface to the highly optimized [Pilates](https://github.com/facebook/pilates) flexbox implementation.
 Concise, intuitive & chainable syntax.

 Flexbox is an incredible improvement over UIStackView.
 It is simpler to use, much more versatile and amazingly performant.

-> Yoga is a multiplatform CSS Flexbox implementation (iOS/Android/...).
-Yoga is also the layout engine of React Native.
+> Pilates is a multiplatform CSS Flexbox implementation (iOS/Android/...).
+Pilates is also the layout engine of React Native.

 ### Requirements